 Keller is very lonely and withdrawn and does not communicate well with others, because of his troubled past and his guilt.
 Keller cannot forgive himself for his family’s death.
 In some ways, he sees Paul as a substitute son and tries to help him achieve success in his life.

-At first Keller is very dismissive and secretive about his past, but he does come to open up to Paul and this becomes a form of therapy for him.
+At first Keller is dismissive and secretive about his past, but he does discuss his pain to Paul and this becomes a form of therapy for him.
 When Paul questions Keller about his photograph on the piano Keller is serious and “proprietorial”.
 During a vulnerable moment, he does reveal the names of his wife, Mathilde, and his son Eric.

 As a mark of his own humility and compassion, Keller shares his own invaluable lessons with Paul.
 This means that he has to constantly deal with his own faults but he does this to help Paul.
 As a mark of his greatness, he tries to deal with his past as honestly as possible and recognizes the consequences of his own pride and arrogance.
 He believed that no one would “harm the wife of Eduard Keller”.
 Keller was so disgusted that he became a Jew and ended up in a camp himself.
 Keller has only nine fingers.
 He refused to play for the SS guards in the camp, because he was so ashamed of having played for Hitler.
 He preferred to die than to play for the Nazis ever again.
 “He told me that if he ever felt the desire to play again he would hack off his fingers, one by one.”

 - Paul’s involvement in the band, Rough Stuff, provides an important counterpoint to Keller’s unattainable ideals of perfection.
 The band members become “small-town heroes” and to a certain extent Paul compromises his integrity and ideals.
 But the band also allows him to break away from Keller’s shadow as he runs the risk of suffocating.
 Band membership also provides Paul with a refuge from bullying.